Desolate Oath

 I barely open my eyes, my lids heavy and uncooperative.
 “Great conversation.
 We’ll have to do it again sometime.”
 My voice is labored and groggy.

-Bex grips the back of my head and pulls herself close to me.
-I feel her breath against my mouth as she hesitates, not sure if she should or not.
-It feels dangerous, enticing me deeply.
-I dare to run my fingers through her soft curls, and her scent fills my senses.
-Our eyes meet, and she leans in closer.
+Bex curls her fingers around the back of my neck and leans in.
+I feel her breath against my mouth as she hesitates.
+I dare to run my fingers through her soft curls.
+Our eyes meet, and she leans closer.
 With another brief hesitation, she presses her lips to mine.
-It sends a pulse of comfort through me.
+It sends a tremor through me.
 I sigh and take her in, softly dragging my fingers up the ridges of her spine.

 Is this really happening?
 Why?
 What did I do to warrant this?